 The academy trust has recognised its share of the Local Government Pension Scheme (LGPS) assets and liabilities in accordance with FRS102.
-A deficit has been recognised at 31 August 2019.
-Future contribution rates are adjusted so as to reduce this deficit.
+A deficit has been recognised at 31 August 2020.
+Future contribution rates are adjusted by the scheme managers so as to reduce this deficit.